MrKoubyak/Symphony/README.md

   - `home.html` : The layout for your landing-page / home-page / index-page. [[More Info.](#home-layout)]
   - `page.html` : The layout for your documents that contain FrontMatter, but are not posts.
   - `post.html` : The layout for your posts.
+  - `category.html` : The layout for pages used as categories

 ### Home Layout